- A counselor can help you understand your feelings and problems.

 How long does counseling usually last?

 Counseling lasts different periods of time for different people.
 Your counselor will work with you to decide how the sessions will fit into your schedule.
 You might meet with your counselor once a week for as little as 30 minutes or as long as 60 minutes.
-Sometimes you might choose to meet with your counselor more often (2 or more days per week) or less often (every two weeks).
+Sometimes you might choose to meet with your counselor more often (2 or more days per week) or less often.
 You may continue meeting with your counselor for a longer amount of time.
 You, your parents, and your counselor should be aware of how many sessions your health insurance will cover and if you need another referral.
-Many counselors are willing to work out special arrangements for continuing counseling after a patient has used up her insurance for the year.
+Many counselors are willing to work out special arrangements for continuing counseling after a patient has used up their insurance for the year.

 What else can I do?

-Besides to going to counseling, there are many activities you can do on your own to try to work through difficult feelings and solve problems.
+Besides going to counseling, there are many activities you can do on your own to try to work through difficult feelings and solve problems.
 You might want to try talking with a parent, good friend, or another adult in your life.
 You might try writing down your feelings in a journal or diary.
 Other things to try are relaxation exercises, listening to music, watching a good movie, or exercising.
 Also try getting involved in an activity that you are good at such as a sport, drama, music, dancing, or hobbies (such as writing or reading).
 The combination of doing activities you like to do and talking with a counselor will help to improve how you are feeling and make your everyday life much easier.